RoseJared/AI-ML/README.md

 ## Files

 - FinalProject.ipynb: A Jupyter notebook containing all preprocessing steps, model implementations, evaluations, visualizations, and commentary.
+- FinalProjectDemo.ipynb: A Jupyter notebook containing a short peice of the full project.
+It showcases the results of the Random Forset Regressor and the Gradient Boost Regressor.
 - finalproject.py: A Python script version of the notebook for streamlined execution or integration.

 ## Objectives